Guide to Milwaukee with kids, including the best family activities Milwaukee has to offer

 To achieve this, it’s essential that you and your kids work as a team to solve the puzzles and find the clues that lead to freedom.

 For kid activities Milwaukee has to offer, they don’t come much more fun than this.
 It’s also one of the most fun things to do in Milwaukee at night with kids.

 6. Visit the Harley-Davidson Museum

-Among the many amazing things to do in Milwaukee with kids is a visit to the Harley-Davidson Museum.
+Among the many amazing and unique things to do in Milwaukee with kids is a visit to the Harley-Davidson Museum.